All throughout Central Park you can find a variety of running paths that wind their way around the park.

 After continuing straight here you will come across the Loeb Boathouse area, where people can have lunch overlooking the Lake or take a rowboat out on the water.

 It is then further up East Drive as you will pass by The Metropolitan Museum of Art on your right and The Obelisk to your left.

 Soon after passing by the Met, you will come across the below intersection on your left hand side.
-These steps lead to the Central Park Reservoir.
+Making a left here will get you directly onto the Bridle Path.

-Note – you could also head to the Reservoir path and make a left hand turn there, however people are only supposed to walk or run the Reservoir path in the counter clockwise direction.
+Note – you could also head to the Reservoir path and make a left hand turn there (see ramp in the above photo), however people are only supposed to walk or run the Reservoir path in the counter clockwise direction.

-From here, you will just need to continue south back to the starting point of the loop.
+Once you get to the other side of the traverse you will be welcomed to West Drive.
+From here you will just need to continue south back to the starting point of the loop.

 As you are making your way down, you are sure to see the Manhattan skyline out in the distance with the greenery of Central Park surrounding you.

 Runners, walkers, bikers, horse carriages and more will be sharing the streets with you as you head down.

 To your left you will soon be welcomed to various viewpoints of The Lake and all of the rowboats making their way around.

 After finishing up passing by The Lake, you will see Sheep Meadow – one of the most popular spots in the park to hang out and enjoy the day.